jmoiron/jsonq/README.md

 # jsonq

 Simplify your golang json usage by extracting fields or items from arrays and objects with a simple, hierarchical query.
+[API Documentation](http://go.pkgdoc.org/github.com/jmoiron/jsonq) on go.pkgdoc.org.

 # installing